Ground Rules for the Search (to be approved as part of the Faculty Search Report I)

 Campus Visits by Candidate

 The department should first make certain that the President and the Dean are available for interviews.
 (For three-year positions, only an interview with Associate Dean of the College/Diversity Officer).
-The department should also arrange for Division II candidates-and Division I and III candidates as appropriate-to meet with Associate Dean Mary Paster about obtaining start-up funds.
+The department should also arrange for Division II candidates-and Division I and III candidates as appropriate-to meet with the Associate Dean for Research about obtaining start-up funds.
 Start-up funds are normally allocated to tenure-track faculty only.

 The department should give the Dean and Associate Dean permission to view ALL files available on academicjobsonline.org and provide those that were submitted via other formats via a sakai site.
 The President should be provided with hard copies of the Top 10 candidates’ files.
 The President and the Dean (for three-year positions, the Associate Dean/Diversity Officer) must each be given a hard copy of the (2-4) interviewing candidate's complete dossier, including (a) letter of application, (b) curriculum vitae, (c) transcripts, (d) three brief statements – one addressing teaching philosophy and experience, one addressing scholarship and including your future directions, and one addressing demonstrated ability to mentor a diverse student body, and (e) three letters of recommendation.